doniyorkhasanov/blacksoulgem95.github.io/source/_posts/01GHKA8BMJ8ZAN4MZFWHHXMHXG_a-serial-startuppers-analysis-of-the-current-market-situation.md

 People gradually lost interest in socialising through a computer and came back to meet in pubs, restaurants and social spaces telling us one truth: humans need the physical human warmth - socialising digitally can't replace that.

 Interest in the metaverse?
 Gone, same all the investments.
-Social networks, Streaming Media Companies, Communcations Companies, who had a spike in usebase, are now losing users.
+Social networks, Streaming Media Companies, Communications Companies, who had a spike in userbase, are now losing users.
 The "Fully Remote" bubble has bursted.

 ## What companies are going bad?